Kotharat: Worship

 The Ugaritic texts also mention the Kotharat.
 Wilfred G. E. Watson counts them among the principal goddesses of this city of local origin alongside Anat, Ashtart, Athirat and Shapash.
-In multiple lists of deities, they appear between the pair Arṣu-wa-Šamuma ("Earth and Heaven") and the moon god Yarikh.
+In two similar lists of deities (one fragmented), they appear between the pair Arṣu-wa-Šamuma ("Earth and Heaven") and the moon god Yarikh.
 A single possible theophoric name invoking the Kotharat, bn kṯrt, has been identified as well.

 Uncertain and disproved attestations

 Dennis Pardee argues that the genealogy of deities presented by Philo of Byblos might reflect one of the Ugaritic deity list, in which the Kotharat appear after Ilib, Arṣu-wa-Šamuma ("Earth and Heaven") and El, before Dagan.
 The late Phoenician author mentions seven daughters of Elos/Kronos alongside Elyon, the pair Ge and Ouranos, and Dagon.
 He additionally argues that the Ugaritic list might reflect a tradition in which their father was El.
 However, Lluís Feliu concludes that the presence of Kotharat in this document might be the result of a scribal mistake: kṯrt in place of aṯrt (Athirat), the wife of El.
 He points out that in an analogous list written in the syllabic cuneiform script, the deity occurring between El and Dagan is designated by the logogram dNIN.MAH, which according to him never designated groups of deities such as Kotharat or Šassūrātu, and as such might refer to a singular deity, the wife of El, instead.

 Two purported attestations of the Kotharat postulated by William F. Albright, on a tablet from Beth Shemesh and in verse 7 of Psalm 68, are no longer accepted in modern scholarship.